eduardo-vv/TernaryTrajectoryPlots/README.md

 Saves the image in the directory.

 **Parameters:**
 * A single `string` used as the file name.
-It does not have to include the format.
-All images are saved as `.png`.
+It does have to include the format.
+It should work for any matplotlib allowed format.
+To be safe, use `.png`.

 * `**kwargs`:
     * `dpi` (`int`, optional):